Teaching English in China

-Pay, in a large city such as Beijing, Shanghai or Guangzhou, is a minimum of RMB 150 (about $18) per hour and usually more, with little preparation or outside work.
+Pay, in a large city such as Beijing, Shanghai or Guangzhou, is a minimum of about $20 per hour and usually more, with little preparation or outside work.
 This can be the highest paying teaching job available, but generally does not

 include rent or a plane ticket, and may require more than 20 teaching hours a week.

-2. Boarding Schools: Unlike their Western counterparts, boarding schools are fairly common and spread throughout the countryside surrounding large cities.
-Paying anywhere from RMB 4,000 to 9,000 (about $480
+- Boarding Schools: Unlike their Western counterparts, boarding schools are fairly common and spread throughout the countryside surrounding large cities.
+Paying anywhere from about $1000

 for spring festival, two months for summer, and two weeks’ paid vacation.
 The younger the kids, the less marking but the more discipline necessary.
 It is very important to go over your contract carefully, as it is in any teaching situation in

 China, and talk to several former foreign teachers at the school.
 Perks can include free food and free Chinese lessons.